How to Protect Your Idea and End Product When Outsourcing Software Development

 What happens if you neglect the ownership issue?

-The consequences may be grave.
-First of all, it will be costly.
-You’ll have to pay for obtaining the legal ownership more if you delay the question.
+• Extra costs.
+You’ll have to pay for obtaining the software IP rights more if you delay the question.
 Plus, the owners can demand additional payment from you.

 What should you do to protect your IP rights?

-STEP 1.
+STEP 2.
 Sign an NDA before discussing your ideas

 NDA (non-disclosure agreement) means a full confidentiality of whatever you discuss with the company.
 It is a necessary precaution against the plagiarism of your IP.
 In our company, for example, NDA is an integral part of the software development contract.
 However, if your outsourcing company doesn’t offer you this step or even refuses it, then you cannot trust them.

-STEP 2.
+STEP 3.
 Sign the software development contract

 Remember, if it is not just consulting, an NDA is not enough.
 You must protect the software development intellectual property.

 Of course you do not have to write this agreement from scratch.
 Simply have your ownership lawyer to make sure the software development contract has been properly worded and has passed a legal review.
-At Eastern Peak Software, the customer is the sole owner of a product.
+At Eastern Peak, the customer is the sole owner of a product.
 Some of the important points included in our standard outsourcing contract are as follows:

 • Service delivery and acceptance terms.
 The service the company provides should be clearly stated and the conditions of the service as well.
 It prevents further controversies on this matter.